DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 ##Print on demand (POD)

-There are many services which offer **print on demand** publishing; a simple Google search for the term will turn up a myriad of results.
+There are many services which offer **print-on-demand** publishing; a simple Google search for the term will turn up a myriad of results.
 The following section is a brief description of the most important services, in the Netherlands as well as abroad.
 Of course many 'regular' printers also offer print-on-demand services, though they usually require a minimum number of copies to be printed.
 The following is an overview of the main characteristics, strengths and weaknesses, revenue models and publishing guidelines for two major print-on-demand services, Lulu[^Lulu] and the Espresso Book Machine[^Espresso-Book-Machine].

 ![Lulu](images/05_01_onlinereadingplatforms_LULU.png "Lulu")